My Thoughts on the Halloween Franchise

-Now up to this point, I love the top five.
+Now up to this point, I love the top seven.
 I watch those the most, especially during the month of October.
 Not only are they the best of the franchise, they’re some of the best horror films ever made, in my opinion.
-Rob Zombie’s Halloween II is fine but it’s not one I watch often.
 The rest of my ranking are films that I don’t like.
 They range from bad to straight trash.
 Let’s continue…

 Halloween 5: The Revenge of Michael Myers (1989)

 I have a nostalgic attachment to this entry.
 I watched this every October on AMC Fear Fest when I was younger.
 I’ve seen it just as much as Halloween II and Halloween 4.
 I liked it back then, before I had a sense of what good cinema is like.
 I do have some positives and they consist of two aspects: Donald Pleasence as Dr. Loomis and Danielle Harris as Jamie Lloyd.
 That’s it.
 Even then, this film ruins their characters badly.
 Loomis is a fucking crazy asshole who screams at Jamie about Michael Myers and Jamie is a mute that does nothing for a majority of this film.
 Funny how I turned my positives of this film into negative ones.
 Jesus, this film is so frustrating.